MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 ## Generating a PSCodeHealth Report For a PowerShell Project

-[PSGithubSearch](https://github.com/MathieuBuisson/PSGithubSearch) is a cute little PowerShell module I have written a while back, but I'm concerned that its quality and maintainability may not be up to par.
+[PSGithubSearch](https://github.com/MathieuBuisson/PSGithubSearch) is a cute little PowerShell module I wrote a while back, but I'm concerned about its quality and maintainability, so we are going to use it as an example.
 ### PSCodeHealth report as a PowerShell object

 Let's start by creating a `PSCodeHealth` report for all the PowerShell files (`'*.ps*1'`) in the project and store it into a variable for later use :